oscar-system/Oscar.jl/docs/src/Rings/integer.md

 ```

 Note that `ZZ` is not a Julia type, but the above methods of constructing
-Oscar integers are similar to the way that Julia integer types can be used to
+OSCAR integers are similar to the way that Julia integer types can be used to
 construct Julia integers.

 ```@repl oscar